 10) G.K.
 Chesterton's Christmas gifts not only include some wonderful poetry but a Father Brown detective story entitled, “The Flying Stars.”

 11) Did you know that even Sherlock Holmes has a Christmas adventure?
 You bet!
 Check out Conan Doyle's “The Adventure of the Blue Carbuncle.”

 12) Poetry – man, there's a gang of excellent Christmas poetry that's been written but in our post-Christian culture, you have to work hard to find it.
 It's another reason to cultivate friendships with old books.
 However, you can find a few of the best by perusing The Book Den postings listed under the Christmas category.

 13) And here’s a few more suggestions from our Christmas reading of recent years: Don Reid’s O Little Town; Richard Paul Evans’ Finding Noel; Advent and Christmas: Wisdom from G. K. Chesterton; John Snyder’s The Golden Ring: A Christmas Story; Bess Streeter Aldrich’s The Drum Goes Dead; Louisa May Alcott’s short story, “The Quiet Little Woman: A Christmas Story;” Washington Irving's Old Christmas; Fr.
-Val J. Peter’s Gifts for a Joyous Christmas; William Dean Howells’s short story, “Christmas Every Day;” Anthony Trollope’s Christmas at Thompson Hall; Kate Douglas Wiggin’s The Bird's Christmas Carol; and finally, Joseph Bottum's “Wise Guy.”
+Val J. Peter’s Gifts for a Joyous Christmas; William Dean Howells’s short story, “Christmas Every Day;” Anthony Trollope’s Christmas at Thompson Hall; Kate Douglas Wiggin’s The Bird's Christmas Carol; and finally, Joseph Bottum's “Dakota Christmas.”

 Happy Christmas, dear friends, and happy reading!